Latto & GloRilla Bring Unapologetic Energy on “GOMF”

 Latto and GloRilla waste no time setting the tone on “GOMF,” coming in with loud, unapologetic energy from the very first beat.
 This is one of those tracks that immediately lets you know what time it is.

 Lyrically, the message couldn’t be clearer: get out of my face.
 This is a full-on diss, rooted in confidence and zero tolerance for disrespect.
-There’s no overcomplication here—it’s direct, cutting, and intentional.
+The gossippers get most of the shots, while the opps suffer from a few jabs here and there.

 Discover more from RGM